 The system is a patented, versatile cell culture platform technology that mimics the intercellular interactions environment in animals.
 In theory, it can be used to culture all animal cells on a large scale and at low cost.
 Along with cultivated meat, it has a wide variety of other applications.
 On a laboratory scale, we have already succeeded in producing serum components.
 Up until now, these have always been very expensive to make, therefore producing them with cultured cells has slashed the cost of cell culture by eliminating the need for costly fetal bovine serum and growth factors.

 Cellular agriculture is a method of producing products originally harvested from animals and plants by culturing specific cells.
 One of these products is cultivated meat which uses cell culture technology, eliminating environmental burdens and public health risks, and providing a sustainable supply to meet the growing demand for meat worldwide.

 Representative Director and CEO: Yuki Hanyu

 Head Office: F7, 4-1-3, Hongo, Bunkyo-ku, Tokyo, 113-0033, Japan *Registered head office

 Shinjuku Office (in Tokyo Women’s Medical University): No.101, TWIns 3F, 8-1, Kawada-cho, Shinjuku-ku, Tokyo, 162-8666, Japan

-Business activities: Research and development of useful components, cosmetics, food, and cell-cultured meat using the CulNet SystemTM, a general-purpose, large-scale cell culture technology.
+Business activities: Research and development of useful components, cosmetics, food, and cultivated meat using the CulNet system, a general-purpose, large-scale cell culture technology.